Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 Each of these Motus is owned by a different resort offering brilliant services, and their access is private to their guests.
 Before you visit some of the islets and stay in the resorts, make sure to first research them thoroughly and invest your money well.

-In this section, we share some of our faves!
+In this section, I share some of my faves!

 Motu Tehotu – Home of Four Seasons Resort Bora Bora